Eagles penalize WR Jackson for conduct detrimental | Sports-Games

 Eagles penalize WR Jackson for conduct detrimental

 The Philadelphia Eagles announced in a statement Friday that wide receiver DeSean Jackson has been penalized for conduct detrimental to the team, following his anti-Semitic comments earlier this week.
-The Eagles did not specify how Jackson was penalized, but they said that Jackson will have to "commit to supporting his words with actions" in order to remain on the team moving forward.
+The team did not specify how Jackson was penalized, but ESPN reported a fine was involved, with Jackson planning to donate "a significant portion of his fine to Jewish community efforts."
+The Eagles said Jackson will have to "commit to supporting his words with actions" in order to remain on the team moving forward.

 The team's full statement read: "This has been a difficult and emotional week for our community and organization.